Table of Contents

-Part 2 Practice of Internal Auditing: Managing the Internal Audit Activity, Planning the Engagement, Performing the Engagement, and Communicating Engagement Results and Monitoring Progress.
+Part 2 Practice of Internal Auditing: Managing the Internal Audit Activity, Planning the Engagement, Performing the Engagement, Communicating Engagement Results and Monitoring Progress.

 Part 3 Business Knowledge for Internal Auditing: Business Acumen, Informational Security, Information Technology, and Financial Management.

 The CMA, as mentioned, consists of two parts.
-The exam for each part is for 4 hours each, with three hours given to attempt a 100 marks MCQs test and one hour for two essay-type questions.
+The exam for each part is for 4 hours each, with three hours given to attempt a 100 marks MCQ test and one hour for two essay-type questions.

 Part one of the CIA exams has 125 MCQs and a time limit of 2.5 hours to attempt them.
 Part two has 100 MCQs and a period of 1 hour to complete the exam.
 Part three has 100 MCQs to be completed within 1 hour.

 The CIA has not restricted its candidates to sit for the exam in a select window.
-The candidate can book their time slot with the examination center as they seem fit.
+The candidate can book their time slot with the examination center as they see fit.
 There are no universal exam dates or a calendar to follow.
 The exam results are posted 24-48 hours after taking the test.

 In both CMA USA and CIA, you can attempt Part II before clearing Part I. A candidate who has tried Part 1 of the exam can attempt Part II without passing part I.